yousefelassal/quote-cron/README.md

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

 > The free man is he who does not fear to go to the end of his thought.

+> Ability will never catch up with the demand for it.